kubernetes/enhancements/keps/sig-api-machinery/5958-client-opt-out-managedfields/README.md

 To ensure consistent behavior and support clients running against older API servers:

-- **client-go Modification:** `client-go` will be modified to support field dropping by adding a configuration option (e.g., in `rest.Config`) to request dropping specific fields.
+- **client-go Modification:** `client-go` will be modified to support field dropping by adding a configuration option to request dropping specific fields.
 When enabled, it will automatically add the `drop=metadata.managedFields` parameter to the `Accept` header.
 - **Informer Configuration:** Informers will inherit this configuration from the client they use.
 If a client is configured to drop `managedFields`, the informer will receive objects without `managedFields`.
 - **Client-side Stripping (Defensive):** If a client requests `drop=metadata.managedFields` but talks to an older API server that does not support the feature, the server will return the full object with `managedFields`.
 To provide a consistent experience and avoid memory overhead in the client, `client-go` will be updated to strip `managedFields` from the response client-side if the client requested it but the server failed to drop it.
 This ensures that clients requesting the drop never see `managedFields` in the returned objects, regardless of server version.